awsdocs/amazon-eks-user-guide/doc_source/cni-increase-ip-addresses.md

        If you've created a custom AMI that is not built off the Amazon EKS optimized AMI, then you need to custom create the configuration yourself\.
 **Note**
 If you also want to assign IP addresses to pods from a different subnet than the instance's, then you need to enable the capability in this step\.
-For more information, see [CNI custom networking](cni-custom-network.md)\.
+For more information, see [Tutorial: Custom networking](cni-custom-network.md)\.

 1. Once your nodes are deployed, view the nodes in your cluster\.